eliza-giane/acdc-dl-project/README.md

-# super-resolution-dl-project
+# Cardiac MRI Superresolution
+Collaborators:
+- Eliza Giane
+- Lydia Yang
+- Shirui Li

+Project description:
-This is a project to create a deep learning solution that improves the resolution of low-resolution cardiac MRI scans.
+  - We are creating a deep learning solution that improves the resolution of low-resolution cardiac MRI scans
+  - Our model should be able to correctly determine the health status of patients from their low-resolution cardiac MRI scans